grant-palmerr/json-search-engine/README.md

 # json-search-engine

-The executable is called `supersearch` and has the following command line interface.
+The executable for the search engine is called `supersearch` and has the following command line interface.
 The first argument is the command followed by additional information for the command.
 Here are examples:

 Usage: